Riverview, New Brunswick: Demographics

 Riverview's linguistic majority is English, with 90.6% speaking English as a first language and only 7.8% speaking French as a first language.
 The adjacent cities of Moncton and Dieppe are about 32% and 73% Francophone respectively and have benefited from an ongoing rural depopulation of the Acadian Peninsula and areas in northern and eastern New Brunswick.
 About 27% of the town population is bilingual and understands both English and French.

 Neighbourhoods

-Riverview has six main neighbourhoods, each with several smaller subdivisions:
+Riverview has seven main neighbourhoods, each with several smaller subdivisions: